-Top things you should know about City Year before you apply
+Top things you should know about City Year before applying

 So, you're thinking about applying to City Year?